how to prepare for your portrait

 Use clothing to accentuate your favourite features and 'hide' the parts of your body you dislike.
 For example, wear sleeves if you don't like your arms.

-Clothing that is obviously baggy will generally make people look much larger than they are.
+Baggy clothing can make people look larger than they are.
 At the same time, clothing that is so tight that it creates lumps and bumps should be avoided as well.

 Things to think about: Does this need an iron?
 Are there any distracting stains?
 Can I see my underwear through my top and/or am I showing too much cleavage?
 This is important!
 I can't tell you how many times people have turned up wearing a top that is slightly see-through and shows underwear, or shows up sweat stains obviously, and they are always disappointed that they didn't check this when they get their images back.